top of page

 Herb Table

-Take in the bountiful Herb Table, expertly curated and featuring a selection of dried and fresh cut herbs including fragrant handmade items such as sachets, lavender wands and wreaths.
+The bountiful Herb Table featured an expertly curated selection of dried and fresh cut herbs including fragrant handmade items such as sachets, lavender wands and wreaths.

 Screenshot 2025-06-19 at 9.45.40 PM.png